 Gold bonds have gained great attention as an investment strategy, often seen by some as conservative investment strategies that promise security and safety.
 Is investing in these gleaming financial instruments safe, though?
-In this article we’ll investigate both potential risks and rewards of investing in gold bonds.
+In this post we’ll investigate both potential risks and rewards of investing in gold bonds.

 What Are Gold Bonds (SGBs)?

 Gold bonds or Sovereign Gold Bonds, more formally known, are government securities denominated in grams of gold that provide investors with an alternative form of holding physical gold.
 Issuers pay their issue price with cash payment while maturity redeems their bond back at par value in cash payment.

 SGBs offer many advantages over physical gold investments, such as guaranteeing market value upon maturity and semi-annual interest payments; greater liquidity; theft protection; and protection against loss or theft that often plague physical gold assets.